 Free Walking Tour

 Give it a go!
 It’s a fun and a (super) cheap way to see the city from above.
-It’s actually not intended for tourism purposes, it’s an incentive for the people who live in poorer outer regions to travel into the city for work and not pay an arm and a leg for their daily commute.
-But really, tourists will have a great time too, as the cable cay raises you up higher and higher you see the ever expanding city sprawl below as far as the eye can see.
+It’s actually not intended for tourism purposes!
+Moreso an incentive for the people who live in poorer outer regions to travel into the city for their daily commute.
+But really, tourists will have a great time too!
+As the cable cay raises you up higher and higher you see the ever expanding city sprawl below as far as the eye can see.
 Even though the houses are painted in different bright colours, all we see are the orange terracotta roofs.
 It looks like an optional illusion and my mind drifts off thinking about a terracotta tile sale that must have happened 20 or 30 years ago.

 Watch a Futboll Game